How to Trim Brisket: A Complete Guide (with Pictures!)

 On the extension of the mohawk, there is the flat muscle.

-Typically on this side of the flat, the meat is thinner than the hump side.
+Typically on this side of the flat, the meat is very thin.

 2. The Hump